Best way to disinfect water

 Boiling water to kill germs is the sure way to sterilize water, especially when there are outbreaks of dysentery, cholera and other similar epidemics in areas near to you.
 Chemicals present in ground water of many regions of the world like Arsenic, Chromium-6, Nitrates, Radon, etc. are poisonous and most dangerous to your health and the most difficult to get rid of.
 These dissolved chemicals are not removed by boiling; in fact they get more concentrated on boiling and are a severe health hazard.
 So always remember that dissolved chemicals in drinking water cannot be removed by boiling and is most dangerous.

-To know more about the possible poison chemicals in water like Arsenic, Chromium-6, Nitrates, Radon, etc. please visit our page on Water Impurities on this website
+To know more about the possible poison chemicals in water like Arsenic, Chromium-6, Nitrates, Radon, etc. please visit our page on Water heavy metals danger on this website

 How to purify water in an emergency